 The temperature is closely connected to the wine.
-But what is an ideal temperature for wine?
+But what is the ideal temperature of wine?
 By controlling temperature, winemakers meet immediately after pressing the grapes when boiling begins.
 With this, they continue throughout the ripening of wine and take care of the proper temperature of the warehouse, where bottled wine is waiting for customers.
 Such concern should continue until the last glass in which the wine is served, as the proper temperature of the wine ensures that it shows all its best qualities.
-Unfortunately, many wine-makers do not know enough about the temperature or they do not know at what temperature wine must be stored, especially on how to ensure temperature.
+Unfortunately, many wine-makers do not know enough about the temperature, or they do not know at what temperature wine must be stored, especially on how to ensure temperature.

-The influence of Ideal Temperature of Wine on the Experience of Wine
+The Influence of Ideal Temperature of Wine on the Experience of Wine

-For the best experience of wine, the ideal temperature of wine and the shape of the glass is the most important.
+For the best experience of wine, the ideal temperature of the wine and the shape of the glass are the most important.
 Both have to be adapted to the wine; otherwise, the best wine will not be able to show you its quality.
 Various wines are served at different temperatures ranging from 6 ° C to 18 ° C:

-– Sparkling wine is served well cooled to a temperature of 6 ° C to 8 ° C, exceptionally up to 10 ° C. After opening, the bottle is recommended to be placed in a bowl of water and ice that keeps the temperature, and thus cause carbon dioxide (bubbles) to be kept longer.
+– Sparkling wine is served well cooled to a temperature of 6 ° C to 8 ° C, exceptionally up to 10 ° C. After opening, the bottle is recommended to be placed in a bowl of water and ice that keeps the temperature, and thus cause the carbon dioxide (bubbles) to be kept longer.

 – Fresh white wines and rose wines will best show their freshness and fruit flavors at a temperature of 6 ° C to 10 ° C.